Zero to Autonomy in Real-Time: Online Adaptation of Dynamics in Unstructured Environments: Introduction

 \subsubsection{Transfer learning and meta-learning}

 A common strategy for handling new tasks or terrains is to fine-tune pre-trained models on new data.
 Meta-learning approaches extend this idea by preparing models for rapid adaptation with limited samples.
 Methods such as MAML \cite{finn2017model} and HyperDynamics \cite{xian2021hyperdynamics} have shown promise in non-stationary tasks, and relate closely to lifelong learning approaches \cite{liu2020learning, liu2021lifelong}.
-Policy adaptation methods such as RMA \cite{kumar2021rma} predict latent embeddings that capture terrain effects and support online adaptation.
 However, these methods ultimately depend on gradient-based updates, limiting their ability to provide real-time online adaptation for systems requiring high-speed control.
 For example, MAML adapts by applying inner-loop gradient updates on new samples via backpropagation and several gradient steps per adaptation, but its performance depends directly on the number of samples available for the update.
-In contrast, function encoders reduce adaptation to updating a small coefficient vector, while recursive least squares provides an analytic, fixed per-sample cost update rule that is independent of data length.
+In contrast, function encoders reduce adaptation to updating a small coefficient vector, while RLS provides an analytic, fixed per-sample cost update rule that is independent of data length.